klecknerlab/muvi/README.md

   * Type `"clone"` + `Enter`, and select `Github: Clone`
   * Enter the following URL into the box: https://github.com/klecknerlab/muvi
   * If you wish, change the target directory and click `Clone`

+Note: if you are on Mac you need to make sure you have a functional git installation first.
+You can check this by just running `git' from a command line.
+On new installs you will need to accept the XCode license first.
+(After you do, restart VSCode and the clone command should be present now.)

 You have now downloaded the Python repository.
 We need to install it, which is easiest to do from a console window.
 If you are using Anaconda, open the